alexindigo/nodeknockout_2012/README.md

 Letterpress combines struggles of Scramble with joy of Chess, Letterjitsu reduces the struggle.

-Letterjitsu to the Letterpress is what automatic transmission to the road trips.
+Letterjitsu to the Letterpress is what automatic transmission to road trips.

 ## Instructions